Americans have a lot of stuff.

 - Medicine cabinets don’t just have to have mirrors on the front.
 Put a second one in the bathroom with artwork or a favorite picture.

 It may seem as though there are not a lot of storage options in the bedroom, especially if your log cabin kit bedroom does not have a closet.
-Try a few of the ideas below:
+So, try a few of the ideas below:

 - Put more storage space under the bed.
-Bed risers can be purchased for under ten dollars.
+You can buy bed risers for under 10 dollars!
 Containers with shoes, blankets, out of season clothing are conveniently hidden away.
 Save money and don’t buy containers but use suitcases, backpacks or whatever else is not in use.

 - A dresser provides more storage space between twin beds than a nightstand.